-Senate Democrats Must Muck Up Trump or The Resistance Must Make Them
+Senate Democrats Must Muck Up Trump or the Resistance Must Make Them

 Here’s how Senate Democrats can delay the Trumpublican agenda into oblivion:

-They can filibuster every remaining Trump Cabinet nominee, as well as most of the other 1200-1400 Presidential appointments requiring Senate confirmation.
+They can filibuster every remaining Trump Cabinet nominee, as well as most of the other 1,200-1,400 presidential appointments requiring Senate confirmation.

-Although Senate Republicans can end each filibuster of Presidential nominees (other than Supreme Court Justices) with 51 votes, it’s complicated and time consuming.
+Although Senate Republicans can end each filibuster of Presidential nominees (other than Supreme Court justices) with 51 votes, it’s complicated and time consuming.

 Multiple filibusters of multiple nominees, and other measures, can stymie the work of the Republican-controlled Senate for months, and eventually thwart it.
 To end a filibuster:

-*At least 16 Senators must sign a “Cloture” petition.
+*At least 16 senators must sign a “cloture” petition.

-*The Cloture petition remains open for 2 business days.
+*The cloture petition remains open for 2 business days.

-*If then passed by 51 Senators (60 Senators for Supreme Court nominees and most other legislative matters) debate on the applicable matter is limited to 30 hours when the Senate is in session.
+*If then passed by 51 senators (60 senators for Supreme Court nominees and most other legislative matters) debate on the applicable matter is limited to 30 hours when the Senate is in session.
 (Since the Senate generally is only in session for a few hours a day and a few days a week, 30 hours can stretch into days or weeks.)

-*After Cloture, each Senator is entitled to an hour of debate on a first-come, first-served basis and may yield all or part of the hour to a floor manager or party leader.
+*After cloture, each Senator is entitled to an hour of debate on a first-come, first-served basis and may yield all or part of the hour to a floor manager or party leader.

-*Most importantly, the adoption of a Cloture motion prohibits the consideration of any other Senate business except by unanimous consent (which any one Senator may refuse to grant.)
+*Most importantly, the adoption of a cloture motion prohibits the consideration of any other Senate business except by unanimous consent (which any one Senator may refuse to grant.)

 So here’s how it adds up: If Senate Democrats filibuster all of Trump’s remaining Cabinet picks and most of his other appointments, they can block the Republican-controlled Senate from passing much other legislation for many months.